Exams and Assessments

 Sick leave

-The procedure for different forms of examination is described again here.
+The procedure for the combined scientific paper and an oral examination is described here.

 Withdrawal from exams

 If you have registered for the exam on the first date and now want to take the second date after all, you must cancel your registration for the exam up to three working days beforehand via myCampus.
 The exact withdrawal date is also indicated in myStudy and myCampus for the respective exam.
-Always make an up-to-date printout of your myCampus account for security reasons and as proof in case of problems.
+You should be registered for the second date at the latest after the results from the first date have been announced.
+To be on the safe side and as proof in case of problems, always make an up-to-date printout of your myCampus account.

-The best way to do this is to take a screenshot of the page where the error occurs.
+The best way to do this is to take a screenshot of the respective page where an error occurs.

-You should also receive email notification of your withdrawal.
+You should also receive an email notification about the deregistration.

 The possibility of choosing between several examination dates will presumably no longer exist with the entry into force of the new framework examination regulations and the points on new examination periods.